 NASP affirms our long-standing position on necessary policies and practices to support the safety and well-being of all students, including those who are transgender and gender diverse.
 We believe that the civil rights of transgender students are protected as part of U.S. public schools’ obligations under Title IX of the Education Amendments of 1972.
 This includes respecting a person’s right to express gender identity, and the right to modify gender expression when necessary, and to have their gender identify affirmed and acknowledged.
 Our position is consistent with all major medical, mental health, and education organizations.

-NASP looks forward to supporting school psychologists, other school leaders, and public officials in developing and implementing policies and practices that respect the rights of transgender and gender diverse students.
+NASP has developed resources for school psychologists, other school leaders, and public officials to aid them in developing and implementing policies and practices that respect the rights of transgender and gender diverse students.
 Resources to help in this effort are available below.

 - Position Statement: Safe Schools for Transgender and Gender Diverse Students

 - Position Statement: Lesbian, Gay, Bisexual, Transgender, and Questioning Youth